Engineering Services

 Resource and Reserve estimates are frequently written to 43-101 standards (with an accompanying 43-101 F1 technical report).

-Given a digital model of an orebody and a set of expected market conditions, MineTech staff can create optimal pit shells for orebodies.
 Using a process similar to that used for resource and reserve estimates, a digital model of the orebody is created and then analyzed in software to produce the pit shell.
 This provides information about the grade and tonnage that can be expected from a deposit should it go into production.
 Pit shells are often used as part of larger feasibility studies

 Metallurgists working through MineTech can develop mineral process test regimes to establish real-world recovery levels of unknown ores and optimize recovery in existing mills.
 Testing is done in a laboratory setting with sample sizes of 100-200kg used for detailed process design.
 Results from tests can be used in the feasibility and operations phases of mine life.